Rock Your Face Off

-Rock Your Face Off is the seventh and most recent studio album by the American rock band KIX.
+Rock Your Face Off is the seventh and final studio album by American hard rock band KIX.
 It is KIX's first studio release in 19 years since their 1995 album Show Business.
-It is Kix's first studio release with bassist Mark Schenker replacing the band's primary songwriter Donnie Purnell.
+It is the band's only studio release with bassist Mark Schenker replacing the band's primary songwriter Donnie Purnell.
 Producer Taylor Rhodes co-wrote three of the album's songs, while former Funny Money guitarist Rob Galpin and Craig Stegall also get co-writing credits.

 The album debuted at #48 on the Billboard Top 200, the second highest charting record ever for KIX next to 'Blow My Fuse'.
 It also debuted at #1 on the Amazon Rock chart and remained there for over four weeks.